 - Make sure that the power adapter is securely connected to your router and securely connected to a working power outlet. - Check that you are using the power adapter that NETGEAR supplied for this product. - If the Power LED blinks slowly and continuously, the router firmware is corrupted.
 This can happen if a firmware upgrade is interrupted, or if the router detects a problem with the firmware.
-If the error persists, you have a hardware problem.
+If the error persists, it is likely that a hardware problem exists.
 For recovery instructions, or help with a hardware problem, contact technical support at www.netgear.com/support.